Career and College Prep

 Learn More About Career Pathways

-Hear from Monti Pittman, Head of School for Idaho Technical Career Academy, as he provides information about the Stride Career Prep student experience.
+Hear from Monti Pittman, Head of School for Idaho Technical Career Academy, as he provides information about the student experience in our career and college prep program.

 Job Shadow Week

-Schools powered by Stride K12 teamed up with businesses across the nation to give students the opportunity to explore different career fields while discovering their passions.
+Schools powered by K12 teamed up with businesses nationwide to give students the opportunity to explore different career fields while discovering their passions.
 Watch as our students experience Job Shadow Week.

 Students can enroll in career clubs, also called career technical student organizations (CTSOs).
-CTSOs give students with similar career interests the opportunity to connect, practice professional skills, work on service projects, take field trips, and compete against other schools at the local, state, and national levels.
-Stride Career Prep at ITCA offers the following CTSO:
+CTSOs allow students with similar career interests to connect, practice professional skills, work on service projects, take field trips, and compete against other schools at the local, state, and national levels.
+ITCA offers the following CTSO: